KMean/learning-ethereum/Lessons/EVM/The EVM.md

 ### **1.3 Call Data**
 - Read-only, immutable data sent with transactions.
 - Efficient for passing input parameters.
+- Only applies to reference types (e.g., arrays, strings, structs) when used as a parameter location.
+- For value types (e.g., uint256, bool, address), the calldata location is not specified because they are passed by value.

 [Learn more about calldata](./CALLDATA/calldata.md).